simmel-project/nus-link/demodulator/README.md

 The NRF52 only supports I2S with frames up to 24 bits in length.

-The ICS-43434 requires a 32-bit length stereo LRCLK frame, returinng mono 16-bit samples.
+The ICS-43434 requires a 32-bit length stereo LRCLK frame, returinng mono sign-extended 24-bit samples.
 Seems weird, but the extra dummy clocks are probably used by the internal digital filters on the ICS-43434: attempts to shorten the frame length results in highly degraded performance.